 Show All Answers

-A snow event may be called when at least 2 inches of snow has accumulated in a single snowfall.
-Snow events will be posted on the city’s website and local access cable television.
-When a snow event has been called, residents have 48 hours to remove snow from the public sidewalk abutting their property.
-If snow has not been removed in a timely fashion, the city reserves the right to have a contractor remove the snow and charge the homeowner for the service and administrative fee.
-A snow emergency may be called when ice or snow has accumulated or is significantly likely to accumulate to such an extent as to impede safe travel within the city.
-Snow emergencies will be posted on the city’s website and on our local access cable television channels.
-During a snow emergency, no cars are to be parked on the street.
-The provisions of a snow event will also be enforced during a snow emergency.
+A snow event is called when at least 2 inches of snow has accumulated in a single snowfall.
+Snow events are posted on the city’s website and local access cable television.
+During a snow event, residents have 48 hours to remove snow from the public sidewalk abutting their property.
+If snow is not removed in a timely fashion, the city reserves the right to have a contractor remove the snow and charge the homeowner for the service and administrative fee.

 Residents may store their own recreation vehicles and recreation equipment on their own property for an indefinite period of time, provided the vehicles are in operable condition and can meet all other provisions of the city’s codes and ordinances.
 In short, Recreational Vehicles must be parked on a paved surface and meet setback requirements.
 Recreational vehicles shall be set back at least four (4) feet from any side lot line if the vehicles are located closer than six (6) feet to the main building on the site.
 If the vehicles are located more than six (6) feet from the main building, then the recreational vehicles shall be set back at least two (2) feet, six (6) inches from any side or rear lot line.
 For residents whose recreational vehicles cannot meet the setback and/or lot coverage requirements, their recreational vehicle may be stored up to forty-eight (48) hours prior to a planned trip, for loading purposes, and forty-eight (48) hours upon return from the same trip, for the purpose of unloading the recreational vehicle.
 In no event shall such recreational vehicles or equipment be stored more than ninety-six (96) hours in a seven (7) day period.
 A recreational vehicle or equipment parked or stored on a lot within the city shall not be connected to water, sanitary facilities, or electrical service, and shall not be occupied.